mouheb1/aws-developer-associat-exam/README.md

 ### AWS Elastic MapReduce (EMR)

 #### Definition
-- A managed cluster platform simplifying running big data frameworks (e.g., Apache Hadoop, Apache Spark) on AWS.
+- is a cloud-based big data platform provided by Amazon Web Services (AWS) that enables you to process vast amounts of data using popular open-source frameworks like Apache Hadoop, Apache Spark, Apache HBase, Apache Flink, and Presto.
+EMR simplifies running big data frameworks on dynamically scalable clusters, making it easier to analyze large datasets quickly and cost-effectively.

 #### Usage
 - Troubleshoot cluster issues, such as failures or errors.